golubevcg/eCare/README.md

 ## 1. Introduction

-ECare it is a web application for telecommunication company, which is focused on improving relationships between mobile operator and client.
+ECare it is a web application for fictional telecommunication company, which is focused on improving relationships between mobile operator and client.
 Application have ability to quickly manage all contracts, tariffs and options with deep dependencies for business needs for clients and company employees both.
 It improve the way we interact with mobile operator by providing strict